roishub/wanderlust-docker/README.md

-# Wanderlust - Your Ultimate Travel Blog 🌍✈️
+# Wanderlust - Docker Project

 WanderLust is a simple MERN travel blog website ✈ This is an open source project that i have taken from the following link- https://github.com/krishnaacharyaa/wanderlust from #krishnaacharyaa, so that I can try and dockerize this application.
-I have followed the method given by #LondheShubham153 (Shubham Londhe)
+I have followed the method given by #LondheShubham153 (Shubham Londhe) in his youtube video which u can access using https://www.youtube.com/watch?v=oUMM1x91McA.

 ## Steps that I have taken to Dockerize this Application